 Location is everything in real estate – and the same applies to where you park your RRSP savings.

 Given that a diversified, balanced investment portfolio could fetch you 5% annually or more, investing your RRSP is the best way to unlock its full power.
-Aside from a registered savings account, your RRSP account can hold any type of investment product, such as GICs, term deposits, stocks, bonds, mutual funds, and more.
-Coast Capital Savings offers a range of options: from market-linked GICs to Low-fee, More-for-me Mutual Funds®.
+Aside from a registered savings account, your RRSP account can hold any type of investment product, such as GICs, stocks, bonds, mutual funds, and more.
+Coast Capital offers a range of options: from market-linked GICs to Coast Capital® Mutual Funds–including a suite of Sustainable Investing solutions available, so you can align your investments to your values.

 6. Set it…